About

 whatever the preferred style of the student, it can be achieved.
 But I don't belong

-to the "This is how you do grass" school, preferring to teach students stitch
+to the "This is how you do grass" school.
+I prefer to teach students stitch

-my workshops are technique-based rather than product-driven (though even
+My workshops are therefore technique-based rather than product-driven (though

 Many people find the prospect of "driving the bus" themselves daunting.
 When